-In section~\ref{sec:reward_adjustments} we describe modifications we apply to the intrinsic reward $R_T$ which improve the performance of our proposed algorithm.
-To tighten the lower bound, the KL divergence term in eq.~\ref{eq:mi_decomposition} has to be minimized.
-Minimizing the KL divergence term corresponds to "training" the symbolic forward model $q_\theta$ by maximum likelihood estimation of the parameter $\theta$.
+In Sec.~\ref{sec:reward_adjustments} we describe modifications we apply to the intrinsic reward $R_T$ which improve the performance of our proposed algorithm.
+To tighten the lower bound, the KL divergence term in eq.~\eqref{eq:mi_decomposition} has to be minimized.
+Minimizing the KL divergence term corresponds to ``training'' the symbolic forward model $q_\theta$ by maximum likelihood estimation of the parameters $\theta$.

 \paragraph{Training procedure} In each epoch of training, we first collect skill trajectories on the environment using the skill policy~$\pi$.
 For each episode~$i \in \{1, ... , N\}$ we reset the environment and obtain an initial state $s_0^i$.
 Next, we uniformly sample skills~$k^i \sim \mathrm{Uniform}\{1, ..., K\}$.
 By iteratively applying the skill policy $\pi(\cdot |\cdot, {k^i})$ we obtain resulting states $s_0^i ... s_{T_i}^i$ and actions $a_0^i ... a_{T_i-1}^i$.
 A skill rollout terminates either if an environment-dependent step-limit is reached or when a change in the symbolic observation $z_t \neq z_0$ is observed.
 We append the rollouts to a limited-size buffer $\mathcal{B}$.
 In each training epoch we sample two sets of episodes $\mathcal{S}_\mathrm{RL}, \mathcal{S}_\mathrm{FM}$ from the buffer for training the policy $\pi$ and symbolic forward model $q_\theta$.
 Both episode sets are relabelled as described in Sec.~\ref{sec:relabelling}.
 Let $i \in \{1, ... , M\}$ now refer to the episode index in the set $\mathcal{S}_\mathrm{RL}$.
 From $\mathcal{S}_\mathrm{RL}$ we sample transition tuples $([s^i_t, k^i], [s^i_{t+1}, k^i], a^i_t, r^i_{t+1}(k^i))$ which are used to update the policy $\pi$ using the soft actor-critic (SAC) algorithm \cite{haarnoja2018soft}.
 To condition the policy on skill~$k$ we concatenate $k$ to the state~$s$ as denoted by $[\cdot, \cdot]$.
 We set the intrinsic reward to zero $r^i_{t+1} = 0$ except for the last transition in an episode ($t+1 = T_i$) in which $r^i_{t+1}(k^i) = R(k^i)$.
 From the episodes in $\mathcal{S}_\mathrm{FM}$ we form tuples $(z^i_0 = \Phi(s^i_0), k^i, z^i_{T_i} = \Phi(s^i_{T_i}))$ which are used to train the symbolic forward model using gradient descent.